craterdog-archives/js-bali-component-framework/README.md

 ## Overview

 ### Project Description
 This project contains a JavaScript/NodeJS based implementation of the _Bali Component Framework™_.
 The framework is like JSON on steroids.
 It supports a much richer set of primitive types (13 in all) and collection types (6 in all) than JSON supports.
 It also provides powerful high-level programming constructs that integrate directly with the _Bali Cloud Environment™_.
-Everything in this framework is a Bali component and inherits from the [`bali.Component`](https://github.com/craterdog-bali/js-bali-document-framework/blob/master/src/abstractions/Component.js) class.
-Each component can be turned into a portable document format using the [Bali Document Notation™](https://github.com/craterdog-bali/bali-project-documentation/wiki/The-Bali-Reference-Guide:-Part-I).
+Everything in this framework is a Bali component and inherits from the [`bali.Component`](https://github.com/craterdog-bali/js-bali-component-framework/blob/master/src/abstractions/Component.js) class.
+Each component can be turned into a portable document format called the [Bali Document Notation™](https://github.com/craterdog-bali/bali-project-documentation/wiki/The-Bali-Reference-Guide:-Part-I).
 Similarly, a string containing Bali Document Notation™ can be parsed into its corresponding Bali components.
-This project provides all of the JavaScript/NodeJS modules that are required to work with Bali components and documents strings.
+This project provides all of the JavaScript/NodeJS modules that are required to work with Bali components and Bali Document Notation™ strings.

 #### _WARNING_
 _This project is still in its early stages and the classes and interfaces to the classes are likely to change.
 Nevertheless, the project in its current state should work well as a better JSON for capturing information and procedures.
 A compiler for the Bali Document Notation™ and the Bali Cloud Environment™ won't be available until 2019._

 #### Example Document
-To whet your appetite here is a short example document showing some of the capabilities of the Bali Document Notation™:
+To whet your appetite here is a short example Bali document showing some of the capabilities of the Bali Document Notation™:
 ```
 [
     $transactionId: #LYZ6PJ9GBABSF18MQMBSJDV7KAPV4MS7